 Where will a student be lodging?

-This will depend on the site but usually students will stay in a rented apartment or house with other Engage students and possibly a Missionary Associate Resident Dean.
-The Site Director Missionary will live in relatively close proximity to the students, as well.
+This will depend on the site but usually students will stay in a rented apartment or house with other Engage students and possibly a Site Leader.
+The Missionary Site Director will live in relatively close proximity to the students, as well.

 Will there be a local person staying with students in an intern or house parent capacity so they can learn the local culture and locations of places where they will be spending time?

 This will also depend on the site.
 Usually no, but at some sites Engage students will live in close proximity to students from the national church.
 However, either way, they will have plenty of opportunity to learn language and culture.

 What is the financial situation for the household, meals, etc?

 Usually, food for meals is purchased by the Site Director or Site Leader out of the students’ Engage funds that have been given.
 This is usually done as a group, with some meals prepared for students as a large group setting, and others set up for students to prepare themselves.
 Rent money is administered by Assemblies of God World Missions or Assemblies of God U.S. Missions and the Site Directors, directly from the students’ funds that have been sent in.
 In general, AGWM or AGUSM and the Site Directors handle most of the administration of funds for the students.
 Occasionally, some cash from the student’s funds will be given directly to the student while on site to cover transportation, and misc. expenses.

 What type of volunteer jobs will they be involved in?

 Engage Students are involved in a wide variety of ministry opportunities from children’s and youth mentorship and discipleship, community outreach, feeding programs, preaching and teaching to primarily children and youth but also adults, teaching English, leading missions trip teams, leading worship, college campus ministry, traveling the country to minister to and through local churches, helping to plant churches, and working in orphanages, are just some examples.

 Will the onsite missionary be available/close in case of an emergency?